Being flexible for buyers to see your home in London, Ontario is essential. Have you considered how and when buyers will see your home?

 Why?

-Would you go elsewhere if you wanted to buy a car on a Thursday afternoon but one of the dealerships was closed?
-Or, are you in London with your family for the weekend only, and you cannot see some homes because the home seller is too busy or tired? ( True story: a $750,000 house, and the seller was too busy and had no time to keep the house tidy!)
-By the way, that house did sell eventually, one month later, for $709,900!
+Would you go elsewhere if you wanted to buy a car on a Thursday afternoon and one dealership was closed?
+Or are you in London with your family for the weekend only, and cannot see some homes because the seller is too busy or tired? ( True story: a $750,000 house, and the seller was too busy and had no time to keep the house tidy!)
+By the way, that house sold one month later for $709,900.

-I recall instances where the seller was hostile and demanded to know why we were 5 minutes late.
-Last weekend my clients and I got to a house that we had made an appointment to see (11:30 AM to 12), and we arrived at 11:55 AM.
+I recall instances in which the seller was hostile and demanded an explanation for our 5-minute delay.
+Last weekend, my clients and I arrived at the house we had scheduled to see (11:30 AM to 12), arriving at 11:55 AM.
 The man in the house ranted and raved that we were disrupting his day and yadda, yadda!
 We left, never even getting past the screen door.
 By the way, the house had been on the market for 51 days!
 Hmmmmm!
 I wonder why?